Statement of Compliance with the QCA Corporate Governance Code

 Our technology has been designed to address social problems, particularly in emerging territories such as India where there are significant losses to the government in the electricity sector.
 Our technology is low-cost, low-power and seeks to prevent theft from electricity or tampering with electricity meters.
 These features allowed utilities to safely read meters and carry on business remotely during the COVID-19 pandemic.
 It also results in large savings and reductions in CO2 emissions by automating the advanced metering infrastructure.

 The Group is mindful of its corporate social responsibilities and the need to build and maintain strong relationships across a range of stakeholder groups is a key principle in what we do.
 Engaging with our stakeholders allows us to create a positive legacy and create strong stakeholder relationships.
 Our project teams engage with stakeholders throughout the development life cycle to help enrich communities.
-Further information on how we engage with our stakeholders can be seen in the s.172 report on pages 11 to 14 of our 2022 Annual Report.
+Further information on how we engage with our stakeholders can be seen in the s.172 report on pages 15 to 18 of our FY2024 Annual Report.

 Our employees are at the heart of our business and we consistently strive to ensure they have the opportunity to develop in a job they enjoy.
 We embrace diversity and employ people from a range of cultures and backgrounds across the group.
-Further information on our diversity policy can be found on page 21 of our Strategic Report in the 2023 Annual Report.
+Further information on our diversity policy can be found on page 27 of our Strategic Report in the FY2024 Annual Report.

 The Group’s revenue is dependent on delivering complex projects to specific markets and therefore ensures that cross-functional teams including senior employees work together with customers and local, in-country employees and partners to ensure the successful integration of its products and technologies.